-Astrid started her music studies at 6 with harp and choir at the Conservatoire National de Nice in France.
-She continued her musical studies with singing at the Royal Conservatory of Brussels, and at the Accademia di Santa Cecilia in Rome under the tutelage of Anna Maria Ferrante.
+Astrid started her music studies with harp and choir at the Conservatoire National de Nice in France.
+She continued with singing at the Royal Conservatory of Brussels, and at the Accademia di Santa Cecilia in Rome under the tutelage of Anna Maria Ferrante.
 In 2016 she graduated with great distinction from the Royal Conservatory of Antwerp, where she studied with the wagnerian Soprano Stephanie Friede, in parallel with lessons with Abbie Furmansky in Berlin.

 In August 2016, Astrid interprets the title-role in the opera Carmen at the Trentino Music Festival, under the baton of Christopher Larkin from the Washington Opera, and staged by the world-acclaimed director David Gately.